Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 This masculine word (je vous souhaite un beau Noël – I wish you a merry Christmas) becomes feminine when used with the definite singular article (je vous verrai à la Noël – I will see you at Christmas) because the ellipsis of “fête de” is used.

-Noël is also a common surname (actress Annie Noël, Vosges MP Jean-Baptiste Noël, comedian Matthieu Noël, etc.), as well as a male (Noël) and female (Noëlle) first name, celebrated unsurprisingly on 25 December.
-This name is often given to children born on Christmas Day.
+Noël is also a common surname (actress Annie Noël, Vosges MP Jean-Baptiste Noël, comedian Matthieu Noël, etc.) and a male (Noël) and female (Noëlle) first name, celebrated unsurprisingly on 25 December.

 Download our English-French and French-English glossary about Christmas.